Writer. Researcher. Educator.

 Curriculum Vitae

-Allison Wigen is a Ph.D. candidate in sociology at Boston University.
-Her research and writing focus on culture, work, environment, inequality, and social theory.
-Her dissertation research explores the relationship between labor and cultural production during times of social and environmental upheaval.
+Allison Wigen is an incoming Assistant Professor of Interdisciplinarity at Truman State University.
+A sociologist by training, her interdisciplinary research interests include culture, work, environment, inequality, and social theory.
+Her dissertation and book project, Art at Work: Labor and Cultural Production in the Wake of Change, explores the relationship between labor and cultural production during times of social and environmental upheaval.
 Utilizing ethnographic, historical, and narrative methods, she examines how commercial fishermen’s work and artmaking have evolved amid the backdrop of environmental shifts spanning from the nineteenth-century Industrial Revolution to contemporary climate change.

-Recent collaborative projects include exploring the duality of occupations and artistic hobbies (with Neha Gondal) and investigating how cross-class siblings experience and navigate economic difference (with Nazli Kibria).
-These projects complement her broader research interests in the intersections of culture, work, and inequality.
+Recent collaborative projects include exploring the duality of occupations and artistic hobbies (with coauthor Neha Gondal) and investigating how cross-class siblings experience and navigate economic difference (with coauthor Nazli Kibria).

 Wigen’s academic work has appeared in Poetics, American Journal of Cultural Sociology, and Sociological Forum, and her cultural criticism has been published in Bright Lights Film Journal.
 She has received support for her work from the Boston University Morris Fund, a Graduate Research in the U.S. Fellowship from Boston University, and a Mystic Seaport Museum Fellowship for American Maritime Studies.
-She holds an Ed.M. in Arts in Education from the Harvard Graduate School of Education and a B.A. in Literary Arts from Brown University.
+She holds a Ph.D. in Sociology from Boston University, an Ed.M. in Arts in Education from the Harvard Graduate School of Education, and a B.A. in Literary Arts from Brown University.